lfrestrepog/if-docs/CONFIGURE.md

 This is the landing page of the website.

-- Replace the `PROJECT-TITLE` with your projects title.
+- Replace the `Impact Framework` with your projects title.
 - Replace the `TODO's` with your content, including the main title.
 - Add the right people to the Team section.
   - Every team member must have a GitHub profile.